scmprog/Muxso/README.md

-# Muxso
+# Muxso (Share and Listen together)

+# Introduction
-Muxso is a web based Music Player with special focus on sharing and discovering of music on LAN.
+Muxso is web based Music Multiplexer with special focus on sharing and discovering of music.

+There’s nothing like listening to your favorite playlist together with friends.
+That's why Muxso was created to allowed groups of users to listen and control their music with others in real time.
+It provides shared opportunities for collaboration among all the listeners, you and the members can each share and listen to the same content at the same time on a single ouput devices (Speaker) or stream it on your own devices.
+Users can pause, play, skip, and select tracks on the queue as well as add their own.
+If one person makes a change, it will immediately be reflected on all connected devices.

-The software has three components: A centralized music server daemon, a Flask/Python based backend which proxy a client's http request to the music server and a jQuery web framework for the user interface.
+The software has three components: A centralized music server daemon, a Flask/Python based backend which route a client's request to the music server and a jQuery web framework for the client's User Interface.

 # Features
 - Mobile friendly user interface
 - Remote control playback
 - Synchronization of playback
 - Radio streaming
-- Privacy mode
+- Private mode
 - RepeatX

 # Installation